hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * It takes very long time to run DenseNet while the performance may not be much better than ResNet

 ## RNN
+* [Understand RNN deeper][110]
+  * Comparing with ANN, how does RNN works
+  * How does RNN back propagastion work
+  * Why RNN only has a short term memory
+  * How does vanishing gradient problem happen
 * RNN is trying to help analysis on a sequence, so that there could be more context, and therefore they are often used in NLP.
 * RNN can also be applied to images, see [example here][53]
   * Each image can be considered as "height" number of sequences that each sequence with length of "width"